neoforged/.github/primers/26.1/index.md

     - `Identifier`
         - `ALLOWED_NAMESPACE_CHARACTERS` - The characters allowed in an identifier's namespace.
         - `resolveAgainst` - Resolves the path from the given root by checking `/<namespace>/<path>`.
+- `net.minecraft.server`
+    - `Bootstrap#shutdownStdout` - Closes the stdout stream.
-- `net.minecraft.server.MinecraftServer`
+    - `MinecraftServer`
         - `DEFAULT_GAME_RULES` - The supplied default game rules for a server.
         - `warnOnLowDiskSpace` - Sends a warning if the disk space is below 64 MiB.
         - `sendLowDiskSpaceWarning` - Sends a warning for low disk space.
 - `net.minecraft.server.commands.SwingCommand` - A command that calls `LivingEntity#swing` for all targets.
 - `net.minecraft.server.packs.AbstractPackResources#loadMetadata` - Loads the root `pack.mcmeta`.
 - `net.minecraft.server.packs.resources.ResourceMetadata$MapBased` - A resource metadata that stores the sections in a map.